waikato-llm/llm-dataset-converter/README.md

   -l {DEBUG,INFO,WARN,ERROR,CRITICAL}, --logging_level {DEBUG,INFO,WARN,ERROR,CRITICAL}
                         The logging level to use (default: WARN) -i INPUT [INPUT ...], --input INPUT [INPUT ...]
-                        Path to the parquet file(s) to read; global syntax is supported (default: None) --col_instruction COL
+                        Path to the parquet file(s) to read; glob syntax is supported (default: None) --col_instruction COL
                         The name of the column with the instructions (default: